 Transient Synovitis of the Hip

-Transient synovitis, also known as irritable hip, is a cause of acute hip pain in young children.
+Transient synovitis, also known as irritable hip, is a common cause of acute hip pain in young children.
 It is a self-limiting condition, but is a diagnosis of exclusion and especially to exclude septic arthritis.
 It is more common in boys, and tends to present in ages 4-8.
-It is often preceded by a virus, such as gastroenteritis or a viral upper respiratory tract infection.
+It is sometimes preceded by a virus, such as gastroenteritis or a viral upper respiratory tract infection.

 Kocher's rules can be helpful to differentiate septic arthritis at the hip joint from transient synovitis.
 It is noteworthy however that Kocher's rules are not universally used (e.g., are not used in New Zealand) and are not useful to differentiate sepsis from acute rheumatic fever (ARF).
 In endemic areas for ARF, a monoarthritis is a common presentation and should be suspected with a raised ESR even if the white cell count is not elevated (see Further Reading below).

 Kocher MS, Zurakowski D, Kasser JR. Differentiating between septic arthritis and transient synovitis of the hip in children: an evidence-based clinical prediction algorithm Journal of Bone and Joint Surgery J Bone Joint Surg Am.
 1999 Dec;81(12):1662-70.

 Mistry RM, Lennon D, Boyle MJ, Chivers K, Frampton C, Nicholson R, Crawford H. Septic arthritis and acute rheumatic fever in children: the diagnostic value of serological inflammatory markers.
 J Pediatr Orthop 2015;35:318-322